emtee40/SurvivalManual-wiki/Apps.md

 ### Offline encyclopedia

 Smartphones allow you to carry not just one book, but your entire library.
-So why not bringing a full encyclopedia, just in case.
+So why not bring a full encyclopedia, just in case.

 This is what [Aard 2](https://aarddict.org) allows you to do.
 It's a libre app available on F-Droid.org.
 You'll have to separately download the Wikipedia copies you want.
 They are available in many languages.